vanallen/writeup/README.md

 # writeup
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/hyperium/hyper/master/LICENSE)

-In this work, we present two improvements, whose results have shown to bridge the performance gap between human and these machine-based algorithms, to Sloop, the first pattern retrieval engine for animal biometric.
+In this work, we present two improvements, whose results have shown to bridge the performance gap between human and these machine-based algorithms, to Sloop, the existing pattern retrieval engine for animal biometric.

 ## Compilation
 ### Mac OS X